DIY Halloween Cloche: Unique Halloween Decor for Your Home

 • Repot a small piece of fittonia into the tiny plastic container.
 Gently tease apart the fittonia roots to separate a small piece (about 1/3 of the plant).
 Repot the small piece into the tiny plastic container, using fresh potting soil if needed.

 • Make a spooky looking hooded skeleton.
 Separate the skull and spine from the plastic skeleton figurine and wrap it in the piece of black fabric, fashioning a hood around the skeleton’s skull.
 Secure the fabric to the skeleton’s spine with a small piece of floral wire.
-Using a fine-tipped sharpie marker, color in the eyes, nose and teeth of the skeleton.
+If needed, color in the eyes, nose and teeth of the skeleton using a fine-tipped sharpie marker.

 • Practice first.
 It’s always a good idea to have a plan before you start gluing.
 Roughly position your components on the base of the cloche, playing around with the arrangement until you like the way it looks.
 Also, make sure everything fits neatly under the lid of the cloche.